qhspencer/lds-data-analysis/README.md

 # lds-conference-analysis

-This repository contains Python code for analyzing historical text of addresses given at the twice-yearly general conferences held by the Church of Jesus Christ of Latter-day Saints.
-There is currently an online resource for searching text of all talks going back to the 1850s at [lds-general-conference.org](https://www.lds-general-conference.org/).
+This repository contains Python code for analyzing data associated with the Church of Jesus Christ of Latter-day Saints.
+Mostly this is text analysis of historical addresses given at the church's twice-yearly general conferences, but also includes analysis of other data sources.

+For general conference text, there is currently an online resource for searching text of all talks going back to the 1850s at [lds-general-conference.org](https://www.lds-general-conference.org/).
 It is a very useful resource, and perhaps the easiest to use for many research projects.
 This Python repository is for those wishing to do more detailed analysis that